 You will be covered up to the limit as specified on the tier you have selected to buy.
 Tier limits will be shown on your policy schedule.

 If you require cover away from home then Personal Possession Cover will need to be added to the policy.

 Liquid damage to mobile phones is not covered.

-Are my housemates’ items covered under my tenants insurance policy?
+Are my housemates’ items covered under my renters insurance policy?

 Your housemates items will not be covered on your contents policy.
 They would need to purchase their own individual cover to ensure their items are protected.

-Will tenants insurance cover me if I miss my rent?
+Will renters insurance cover me if I miss my rent?

 This renters contents insurance would not cover this.

-Will tenants insurance cover my laptop outside of my house?
+Will renters insurance cover my laptop outside of my house?